-- A. Development and Documentation--Any Resources - 1.
-General Rule: Verify
+A. Development and Documentation--Any Resources

-Except as indicated in 2. and B. below, always verify the value of resources for any month for which you must determine eligibility.
+1. General Rule: Verify Except as indicated in 2. and B. below, always verify the value of resources for any month for which you must determine eligibility.
 If an applicant appeals a denial related to a particular resource, the evidence in the file must clearly establish the value of that resource.
 It must do so even if the issue under appeal is not the value itself (e.g., when the issue under appeal is ownership).
 This requirement ensures that at each level in the appeals process, the file contains complete documentation of the resource in question.

-2. Exceptions to the General Rule

-You do not have to verify the value of resources for a given month if:

-- the resource is totally excluded, regardless of its value; or - the individual is ineligible for that month for a nonfinancial reason. - 3.
-Values That Apply to Resources

-See S1140.042 and M1110.400 for detailed instructions on "current market value (CMV) and "equity value" (EV).

-Develop the EV of a resource whenever:

-- the CMV of all countable resources exceeds the applicable limit; and - the individual alleges a debt against the resource.
+2. Exceptions to the General Rule You do not have to verify the value of resources for a given month if: the resource is totally excluded, regardless of its value; or the individual is ineligible for that month for a nonfinancial reason.
+3. Values That Apply to Resources See S1140.042 and M1110.400 for detailed instructions on "current market value (CMV) and "equity value" (EV).
+Develop the EV of a resource whenever: the CMV of all countable resources exceeds the applicable limit; and the individual alleges a debt against the resource.
 You do not have to develop the EV for a resource if the CMV of all countable resources does not exceed the applicable limit.
 See S1110.510 for developing the value of a resource when there is a shared ownership.

-Manual Title Chapter Page Re vision Date Virginia Medical Assistance Eligibility M11 Apı ril 2013 Subchapter Subject Page ending with Page M1140.000 TYPES OF COUNTABLE RESOURCES M1140.01 0 2

-B. Development and Documentation-Exceptions for Liquid Resources Only

-1. Cash on Hand

-Accept an allegation of cash on hand, regardless of amount.
-Never ask to see or count cash.

-2. Government-Issued Debit Cards

-Government-administered benefits may be issued via government-sponsored debit cards, such as the Direct Express Debit MasterCard used for Social Security, Supplemental Security Income, Railroad Retirement and other government benefits.
-If the debit card account is funded solely by deposits from a government program, the money in the debit card account, minus any income deposited to the account for the month, is considered cash on hand and is countable unless otherwise excluded.
-See subchapter S1130 for information about benefits that are excluded as resources.

-Debit cards that are not government-sponsored (e.g. the Green Dot prepaid Visa or MasterCard) are considered bank accounts even if the individual's government benefits are deposited into the debit account.
-See S1140.200.

-C. Development and Documentation--Photocopying Restrictions

-U.S. Government Securities and Obligations

-It is legal to photocopy checks issued by the Federal Government, U.S. Savings Bonds, Treasury notes, and other securities and obligations of the U.S. Government only if the photocopies are:

-- in black and white; and - of a size less than three-fourths or more than one and one-half, in linear dimension, of each part of the item illustrated.

-Photocopying Not Legal

-If equipment limitations or restrictions imposed by State or Federal law do not permit legal photocopying of a document, make a certification from the original document involved.
+Manual Title Medical Assistance Eligibility Chapter M11 Page Revision Da April 2013 ubchapter Subject Medical Assistance Englointy Page ending with Page YPES OF COUNTABLE RESOURCES M1140.0 B. Development and Documentation- Exceptions for Liquid Resources Only 1.
+Cash on Hand Accept an allegation of cash on hand, see or count cash. regardless of amoun t.
+Never ask to 2.
+Government- Issued Debit Cards Government-administered benefits ma sponsored debit cards, such as the Dire for Social Security, Supplemental Sec and other government benefits.
+If the by deposits from a government progra account, minus any income deposited considered cash on hand and is counta subchapter S1130 for information abo resources. ect Express Debit M urity Income, Railro debit card account i m, the money in the to the account for th ble unless otherwise lasterCard used bad Retirement s funded solely debit card he month, is e excluded.
+See Debit cards that are not government-sp paid Visa or MasterCard) are consider individual's government benefits are a See S1140.200. ed bank accounts ev ven if the C. Development and Documentation U.S. Government Securities and Ob ligations Photocopying Restrictions It is legal to photocopy checks issued Savings Bonds, Treasury notes, and ot U.S. Government only if the photocop her securities and ol in black and white; and of a size less than three-fourths or linear dimension, of each part of the size of t one-half, in Photocopying Not Legal If equipment limitations or restrictions imposed by State o r Federal law do not permit legal photocopying of a document, make a certification from the original document involved.
 If the document appears to have been altered in some way, certify it "as is" with a notation as to the apparent alteration.

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 August 1994 Subchapter Subject Page ending with Page M1140.000 TYPES OF COUNTABLE RESOURCES S1140.020) 3
+Manual Title Chapter Page Re vision Date Virginia Medical Assis tance Eligibility M11 Aug ust 1994 Subchapter Subject Page ending with Page M1140.000 TYPES OF COU NTABLE RESOURCES S1140.020) 3

-S1140.020 GENERAL VERIFICATION REQUIREMENTS -- POSTELIGIBILITY
+S1140.020 GENERAL VERIFICATION REQUIREMENTS --POSTELIGIBILITY